 It took me over three years, but I’ve finally seen the error in my ways and am now the proud owner of a new Crock-Pot!
 I’ve only had it about a month, but I’ve already used it six times and love how easy it makes meal time.

 If you’re on the fence about Crock-Pot RV cooking, here are few perks that might change your mind.

-- Convenience and Flexibility: There is nothing better then coming home after a long day of exploring to a hot, home cooked meal ready to eat.
+- Convenience and flexibility: There is nothing better than coming home after a long day of exploring to a hot, home-cooked meal ready to eat.
 Or, fill the pot in the evening and let it cook overnight for a delicious breakfast or lunch.

 - Use less propane: The majority of RVs are equipped with a propane stove.
 Propane can be expensive and one of the ways to save on propane is by using electric cooking appliances such as a Crock-Pot.

 - Crock-Pots come in a range of sizes from the tiny 1.5-quart model to the large family size 7-quart beast.
 A model on the smaller size is the most practical for RV use.
 A 4 or 4.5 quart Crock-Pot is perfect for a family of four, or a family of two who wants leftovers for the next day or the freezer.

 - When choosing a Crock-pot for your RV, consider your storage and counter space, the type of meals you plan to cook, and how many people you want to feed.

 - A Crock-Pot with a programmable timer is a must!
 Most will switch to warm once the cooking time is done, so even if you’re not home when it finishes the meal will stay nice and warm.

 Is it safe to leave my Crock-Pot unattended?

 There are some concerns about using a Crock-Pot in an RV, mainly regarding the use of electric appliances while you are away from your RV.
 There is always a risk when you leave an electric appliance unattended—that applies to both a stationary home and an RV.